 How to Make a Mask for Coronavirus and Help Others at the Same Time

-Dr. Theresa Tam and the Public Health Agency of Canada have encouraged Canadians to wear cloth masks as an additional measure to protect others and help slow the spread of COVID-19.
+The Center for Disease Control (CDC) is now recommending that people use cloth face coverings to help slow the spread of COVID-19.
 With personal protective equipment in short supply, it may be hard for you to find or afford a mask to protect yourself and others during the coronavirus crisis.
 Not to worry, there are a few simple ways to make a mask from items you already have in your household.
 Below, we walk you through a three-step process to make a mask for coronavirus.
 Please note that this mask will not protect you in the way a medical-grade mask would.

 Three easy steps to make a no-sew mask at home